 Both the Voyageur and the Seahunter make stops at multiple spots on Isle Royale, so if you want to see different places in the park, you can book a trip with them.
 You can take the ship from Minnesota to Windigo Visitor Center on the western edge of the island, then a couple days later, take the ship from Windigo to Rock Harbor Visitor Center on the eastern end of the isle.

-Round-trip cost from Grand Portage, Minnesota to the park is roughly $152 round-trip on these ships, but prices vary depending on where on Isle Royale destination you’ll be getting off.
+Round-trip cost from Grand Portage, Minnesota to the park ranges from $175 to $220 on these ships.
+Prices vary depending on which Isle Royale destination you’ll be getting off.

 Camping in Isle Royale National Park